 This web page shows only a small excerpt of our Doss research.
 Another 239 words(17 lines of text) covering the years 1291, 1337, 1476, 1740, 1762, and 1764 are included under the topic Early Doss History in all our PDF Extended History products.

 Another 36 words(3 lines of text) are included under the topic Early Doss Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Doss Settlers in the United States in the 18th Century
+Doss Settlers in United States in the 18th Century

-Doss Settlers in the United States in the 19th Century
+Doss Settlers in United States in the 19th Century

-Doss Settlers in the United States in the 20th Century
+Doss Settlers in United States in the 20th Century

 The Doss Family Crest was acquired from the Houseofnames.com archives.
 The Doss Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 24 February 2014 at 23:58.